Storytelling at Work: A Trainer’s Practical Playbook

 • Body: If it fits your style, use movement.

-My own delivery tends to be kinetic — with physical movements.
+My own delivery tends to be kinetic — I use movement when it fits.

 Daniel Ord speaks at the DACH Customer Excellence Awards 2024In my Green Jaguar Story, I set a clear scene: my boss drives up in her green Jaguar.
 So I tell three Agents to sign off and hide in the pantry.